A 78-card tarot deck inspired by the plants and animals of North America, signed by the artist.

 This beautiful deck was 18 months in the making, by linocut artist Emi Brady.
 Each image was painstakingly cut by hand, the printed and hand-coloured to create these richly detailed, stunning images.
 Emi worked with much-loved tarot veteran Rachel Pollack to create a full-length guidebook to accompany the deck, ensuring that this set contains everything you need to get started reading tarot.

 A portion of the proceeds from deck sales are donated by Emi to US Indigenous and ecological non-profits.
+Little Red Tarot will donate any profit from sales of this deck to Honour the Earth, an Indigenous-led organisation using indigenous wisdom, music, art, and the media to raise awareness and support for Indigenous Environmental Issues.

 - 78 card tarot deck.
 Cards measure 7.5 x 12.7cm/ 3″ x 5″.
 Printed on 400gsm card, soft-touch matte finish, black borders, matte gold edging